What Is The Purpose Of A Question?

 1. Whether Evaluative or Rhetorical, the purpose of the question is unclear or it doesn’t achieve that purpose (e.g., the question isn’t aligned to a learning objective)

-2. The question ‘centers itself’ and/or distracts from the content
+2. The question ‘centers itself’ and/or distracts from the content or thinking; the question is self-referential and self-centered

 3. An abnormally high % of students miss the question (though the opposite isn’t necessarily true)